solarcosmic/OrbBrowser/README.md

 Orb is written in Electron and contains basic Widevine DRM support.

+**NOTE:** If on Linux, please do not run this from a shell in Electron (e.g. Visual Studio Code) but rather something like the Terminal.
+[This is a known bug](https://github.com/castlabs/electron-releases/issues/165).

 ## What can Orb actually do?
 It can do almost everything Cascade can do:
 - Back/forward and reload navigation